unleashedtech/dotenv-drupal/README.md

 #### Configuring Drupal via ENV Variables
 This package will provide many default setting & configuration values based on the detected environment.
 Some of these values can be populated by environment variables.
-If the project requires complex configuration in Drupal settings files, this package will attempt to auto-load those files based on environment (e.g. `settings.dev.php`, `config.dev.php`, etc.).

 Environment variables can be set in `.env` files, or via modifying server configuration.
 For production environments, environment variables should ideally be defined via server